 - access to employment programs, particularly for people with disability working in transition to work services.

 In 2014, AFDO produced a national report from data collected by national organisations representing people with disability.
 The report looks at how the DES system can be made to best meet the needs of people with disability and makes recommendations informed from AFDO’s broader work.

 This report was funded by the Department of Social Services DES Consumer Engagement project.

 Providing respected advice

-During 2013 and 2014, AFDO worked with the Australian Retailers Association, Australia Post and Disability Employment Australia on the development and rollout of three National Disability Employment Initiative (NDEI) projects.
+During 2013–2014, AFDO worked with the Australian Retailers Association, Australia Post and Disability Employment Australia on the development and rollout of three National Disability Employment Initiative (NDEI) projects.

-These projects, designed to explore innovative ways to assist people with disability to actively participate in the workforce, included the development of a 12-month brokering program to support retail employers hire and retain employees with disability; career development for DES clients currently in employment; and the development of an innovative Australia Post training resource.
+These projects were designed to explore new ways to help people with disability get jobs.
+They included the development of a 12-month program to support retail employers hire and keep employees with disability; career development for DES clients who are currently working; and the development of an innovative Australia Post training resource.

-AFDO have also presented at a number of leading conferences including the 2013 Jobs Australia Conference, the 2014 Australian Network on Disability ‘Leading the Way’ Conference and the 2014 Disability Employment Australia National Conference.
+AFDO has also presented at a number of conferences, including the 2013 Jobs Australia Conference, the 2014 Australian Network on Disability ‘Leading the Way’ Conference and the 2014 Disability Employment Australia National Conference.